dimitri/pgloader/pgloader.1.md

 		field value, then the field value is automatically converted to an SQL `NULL` value.

+	  - *trim both whitespace*, *trim left whitespace*, *trim right whitespace*

+	    This option allows to trim whitespaces in the read data, either from both sides of the data, or only the whitespace characters found on the left of the streaing, or only those on the right of the string.

   - *WITH*

     When loading from a `CSV` file, the following options are supported: